Linguistics

 Courses

-• MA in Linguistics :
+The MA in Linguistics programme

 The MA in Linguistics programme of the Department is a 2-year (4 semesters) regular programme.
 The Department has adopted the CBCS system for this programme since 2016-17.
 It offers 4 compulsory courses in the first 2 semesters and a wide variety of elective courses for the students to choose from in the next 2 semesters.
 The courses have a balanced thrust on the theoretical Linguistics, incorporating current trends in the research field, as well as on applications of Linguistics in the areas such as translation and human-machine interaction.
 The Department also offers a range of Interdisciplinary courses in the 4th semester, which can be opted by the students in other Departments in the University.

 The distinctive feature of the MA programme of our Department is its focus on the language analysis and field work, which is clearly projected in the form of a Field Methods course in the Programme.
 As part of the Field Methods course, the MA students in their 3rd semester, learn to collect the data of a language not known to them from the speakers of that language, and analyse various aspects of the same.
 The students write a dissertation based on the findings of their analysis.
 The MA students also write another dissertation as part of their Project-Based course in their last semester.
-Through these two dissertations, the MA students are trained towards conducting research in Linguistics.
+For Through these two dissertations, the MA students are trained towards conducting independent research in Linguistics.

-For the detailed Syllabus, click on this link M.A.-Linguistics-Semesters-1-and-2 and M.A.-Linguistics-Semesters-3-and-4.
+For the detailed Syllabus of Sem I and II, click on this link.

 Programme Outcomes and Course Outcomes

-For the Syllabus, click on this link.
+For the Syllabus of the PhD Coursework in Linguistics, click on this link.

-• Certificate Course in Phonetics & Phonology: A certificate course in Phonetics and Phonology is a year-long part-time course which runs weekly, usually only on Sundays.
+A certificate course in Phonetics and Phonology is a year-long part-time course which runs weekly, usually only on Sundays.
 It is a very interesting option for teachers of languages, school-teachers, language-learners, soft-skill trainers, speech therapists, forensic scientists, and anyone interested in languages.
 The course hones the skills of the students in perceiving, identifying and describing speech sounds, as well as discover patterns of sounds in human languages and how they may associate with writing systems in the world.
 Any HSC (12th std) pass-out can opt for this course.

 For the Syllabus, click on the link.